Crêpe bretonne

-The Crêpe bretonne is a traditional dish in Lower Brittany, a region of France.
-It can be served plain, or filled with sweet or salty ingredients.
-The Crêpe bretonne can be made of wheat (sweet crêpe) or buckwheat (salted crêpe).
-This last is less well-known and should not be confused with the buckwheat pancake typical of Upper Brittany, which has a different recipe.
+The Crêpe bretonne (krampouezenn in the Breton language) is a traditional dish in Lower Brittany, a region of France.
+It can be served plain, or with sweet or savoury fillings.
+The Crêpe bretonne can be made of wheat (sweet crêpe) or buckwheat (savoury crêpe).
+The latter is less well-known and should not be confused with the buckwheat pancake typical of Upper Brittany, which has a different recipe.

 History

 The crêpe has been consumed for thousands of years everywhere in the world, constituting the basic food of a meal.

 Historians claim that the crepe has existed since 7000 BC.
 The crepe was quite thick, made with a batter mixing water and various crushed cereals.
 It was a simple porridge spread and dried out which was prepared on a hot stone then on a metal plate, "bilig" in Breton, then cooked in the hearth of the fireplace.

-Buckwheat is originally from Asia.
-This flower was brought back from the crusades in the 12th century.
-From this period onwards, Traces of buckwheat pollen have been found in peatlands in Brittany.
+Buckwheat is originally from Asia and was brought back from the Crusades in the 12th century.
+From this period onwards, traces of buckwheat pollen have been found in peatlands in Brittany.

 Nicknamed "the plant of a hundred days", this flower grows rapidly, requires constant humidity, acidic soil and a temperate climate.

 Brittany is therefore perfectly suited to the cultivation of buckwheat.

 The Duchess Anne of Brittany contributed to the rise of the crêpe bretonne at the beginning of the 16th century in a difficult period for the inhabitants of rural Brittany.

 It was the Dutch who introduced buckwheat to Brittany.

 At least once a week, crepes were made on a billig.
 The crepes were accompanied by local product, depending on the area, with sorrel leaf, sausage or salted butter.

 In the 20th century, the buckwheat culture was in trouble in Brittany and it almost disappeared.
 Nevertheless this tradition continued.